Pflegermeister/wizirt/README.md

 # wizirt <img src="man/figures/logo.png" align="right" height = "100"/>

+Generally, missing data are handled using full information during estimation.
+Additional functions for item and person fit tend to use list wise deletion or pairwise information when possible.
+Currently only supports unidimensional, parametric, dichotomous models.

-The wizirt package (currently named wizirt2) is up and running.
+The wizirt package (currently named wizirt) is up and running.
 To install it, use

-    devtools::install_github('Pflegermeister/wizirt2')
+    devtools::install_github('Pflegermeister/wizirt')

 The wizirt package represents the work of my dissertation.
 As such I have agreed to do the following for the first round of development.
 I